amvsganesh/registration/README.md

 # Registration

-Welcome to Project Name!
+Welcome to RegisterandLogin!
 This project is a Spring Boot application for managing users.

 ## Prerequisites